 Browser fingerprinting refers to methods to profile a browser based on information transferred automatically when connections are made to websites or services, or generated with the help of scripts and technologies.

-I have analyzed Canvas Fingerprinting yesterday, and Chameleon for Chrome was one of the extensions mentioned in the guide.
+I analyzed Canvas Fingerprinting yesterday, one of the many fingerprinting techniques, and Chameleon for Chrome was one of the extensions mentioned in the guide.

 While it does not protect against this particular method yet -- it only highlights the use -- it is designed to highlight and protect you against fingerprinting attacks.